IsaiaBelladelli/TelepassDigitalTestIB/README.md

 - **Xcode 13**

-- **No external libraries or pods**: Althoug I have found convenient using CocoaPods in other projects, I followed the project's specifications using as few external libraries as possible.
+- **No external libraries**: Althoug I have found convenient using CocoaPods in other projects, I followed the project's specifications using as few external libraries as possible.

 - API suggested by the project's specs: [API link](https://pokeapi.co/)